Documentation

 Gobos.
 Dynamic shadow patterns with static and animated versions.
 Compatible with area lights, spotlights, and EEVEE spotlights.

 IES Profiles.
 Real-world lighting patterns for point lights.
 Includes Scale, Rotation (X/Y/Z), Exposure, and Color Temperature Presets.
+Strength is auto-adjusted from the profile's metadata so different fixtures appear at consistent intensities.

 Diffuse/Glossy Balance.
 Available in all modes — control a light's contribution to diffuse and glossy material components.